 You cannot start the residency process without any combination of the above passport stamp/declaration of presence and rental contract/declaration of hospitality.

 It is advisable to find a place to live and square away all residency questions before entering Italy.
 There are numerous websites such as idealista.it, mioaffitto.it, eurekasa.it, subito.it, immobiliare.it, and soloaffitti.it which allow users to contact realtors or private individuals renting their homes.

 Realtors are well-informed of the laws regarding lawful contracts and can also help.

 Once you have the requisite paperwork, you must go to the appropriate comune office to ask for residency.
 This is most often the Ufficio Anagrafe.
 Some comuni are busier and require appointments after a nominal wait while the vast majority will accept walk-ins.
 As with many things in Italy, this is highly variable and not standardized.

 At the Ufficio Anagrafe you will fill out paperwork for your residency application.
-You will most likely be asked for your codice fiscale, which is a unique Italian tax code and is used for anything from gaining residency to going to school, akin to a U.S. social security number.
-You may not yet have an official one, so you can use a provisional code that you can generate on www.codicefiscale.com (you can also have an official codice fiscale generated by the Agenzia delle Entrate if you are not comfortable using a provisional one or feel you may make a mistake).
-You will also be asked to provide a copy of your passport.
-Once you are done with your residency application, you will be given a receipt.
+The officials will most likely be asked for your codice fiscale, which is a unique Italian tax code and is used for anything from gaining residency to going to school, akin to a U.S. social security number.
+You may not yet have an official one, so you can use a provisional code that you can generate on http://www.codicefiscale.com (you can also have an official codice fiscale generated by the Agenzia delle Entrate if you are not comfortable using a provisional one or feel you may make a mistake).
+Then, you will also be asked to provide a copy of your passport.
+Once you are done with your residency application, they’ll give you a copy of your request.